khmarbaise/octopress/source/_posts/2019/06/2019-06-12-apache-maven-resolver-version-1-dot-4-0-released.md

 New Features:

-* {%alj MRESOLVER-10 %} - New 'TransitiveDependencyManager' supporting transitive dependency management
+* {%ajl MRESOLVER-10 %} - New 'TransitiveDependencyManager' supporting transitive dependency management
-* {%alj MRESOLVER-33 %} - New 'DefaultDependencyManager' managing dependencies on all levels supporting transitive dependency management
+* {%ajl MRESOLVER-33 %} - New 'DefaultDependencyManager' managing dependencies on all levels supporting transitive dependency management

 Improvements:

-* {%alj MRESOLVER-7 %} - Download dependency POMs in parallel
+* {%ajl MRESOLVER-7 %} - Download dependency POMs in parallel
-* {%alj MRESOLVER-84 %} - Add support for "release" qualifier
+* {%ajl MRESOLVER-84 %} - Add support for "release" qualifier
-* {%alj MRESOLVER-87 %} - Refresh examples to use maven-resolver artifacts for demo
+* {%ajl MRESOLVER-87 %} - Refresh examples to use maven-resolver artifacts for demo
-* {%alj MRESOLVER-88 %} - Code style cleanup to use Java 7 features
+* {%ajl MRESOLVER-88 %} - Code style cleanup to use Java 7 features

 Enjoy,